inspec/inspec-aws/docs/resources/aws_iam_instance_profiles.md

 # aws\_iam\_instance\_profiles

-Use the `aws_iam_instance_profiles` InSpec audit resource to test properties of a plural IAM Instance Profile.
+Use the `aws_iam_instance_profiles` InSpec audit resource to test properties of multiple IAM instance profiles.

 This resource lists the instance profiles that have the specified path prefix.